xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 Declaration differences with pure dropwizard-views:

 * `@Path` value must start with mapped prefix (see the chapter above)
 * Resource class must be annotated with `@Template` (even without exact template declaration)
-* `TemplateView` must be used instead of dropwizard `View` as a base class for view models.
+* `TemplateView` must be used instead of Dropwizard `View` as a base class for view models.

-Suppose we declaring page for gsp application `.app("projectName-ui", "com.app.ui", "/")`
+Suppose we are declaring a page for the GSP application `.app("projectName-ui", "com.app.ui", "/")`

 As in pure views, in most cases we will need custom model object: